datascisocial/datascisocial.github.io/content/en/docs/support.md

 ---
-title: "Support"
+title: "Support and financing"
 linkTitle: "Support"
-description: "How to support us"
+description: "How to support us, how we pay our bills"
 weight: 100
 tags: [community, server]
 ---

 Have fun and please follow the [server rules](/docs/server-rules).

+## Financing
-We are currently financed by personal funds, but would move to a donations-based model if we grow.
+We are currently financed by personal funds, but will soon move to a crowdfunded, donations-based model.
+We are dedicated to ensure sustainable, long-term financing.

 ## Media
 When refering to us, feel free to use our server banner: